SylvainRoy/bscan/README.md

 # bscan

-A simple tool to process images and aggregate them in pdf files.
-It aims at making your camera a scanner.
+A jupyter notebook to turn your camera in into a scanner.

+It basically detects the sheet of paper in the pictures, reframe the pictures accordingly and aggregate them to a pdf document.

+I used it to quickly scan hundreds of pages.